WHAT TO DO IN ICELAND IN THE SUMMER MONTHS

 If you want to see the icebergs and the glacier up close, the best thing to do is the one-hour zodiac tour that runs from May 1st to the end of September (longer if weather permits).
 They get as close to the ice as safely possible, and you may even see it calve off the glacier.
 The boats are small, so be sure to make a reservation.

-For a tamer approach, you can take a 30 to 40 minutes amphibious boat tour that starts on land and floats among the icebergs.
+For a tamer approach, you can take a 30 to 40-minute amphibious boat tour that starts on land and floats among the icebergs.
 The tours run frequently during the May to September season, but if you don’t like waiting, it’s best to reserve ahead.

 The Glacier Lagoon is easy to find on the ring road on the south coast of Iceland.
-It’s about 400 kilometerss from Reykjavik.
-The drive is stunning so if you want to enjoy the scenery along the way, consider making a 2-day trip out of it.
-One and two-day tours from Reykjavik are also offered and are one of the top things to see in Iceland.
+It’s about 400 kilometers from Reykjavik – One and two-day tours from Reykjavik are also offered and are one of the top things to see in Iceland.

 Visit Diamond Beach

 Don’t miss Diamond Beach across from the lagoon.
 It’s where polished chunks of ice wash up along the wild ocean shoreline.
-And while in winter, it is even more dramatic, summer is a great time to explore Diamond Beach and watch the sunset.
+And while it is more dramatic in winter, summer is a great time to explore Diamond Beach and watch the sunset.

 Even in the summer months, it can be cold, so when you come for the sunset (which is quite late in the summer months if at all), then dress appropriately and bring a drink with you.